 Ineffective: “You’ll do what I say anyway!”

 Effective: “I am not your mother.
-But I am one of the adults in this household who is responsible for you and you are obligated to follow the rules of the household.
-And if you break the rules there will be consequences.”
+But I am one of the adults in this household responsible for you, and you are obligated to follow the rules of the household.
+And if you break the rules, there will be consequences.”

 Backtalk is frustrating.
 The same fight seems to repeat over and over again and it wears us down.
 But, use that repetition to your advantage—prepare ahead of time and have your responses ready for the next time.
 Being prepared will enable you to manage these episodes with calm confidence and will keep you from getting dragged into a power struggle.
 So, prepare and practice and then execute when the inevitable happens again.

 And give yourself a break if it does not seem to go right every time—this takes practice for you and it may take some time for your child to adjust to your newfound confidence and authority.
 Finally, if your child says something that you are not prepared for then take some time after the fight to figure out how you will respond in the future.